 The cleanest implementation: ump-adjusted run-impact as a feature in your totals model and a K-rate adjustment in your pitcher props model.
 The feature is simple — career K/9 and BB/9 above average for the assigned umpire, multiplied by a regression coefficient your backtest finds.

-You can add it as a feature artifact in Tinker and validate the lift on backtests.
+You can add it as a feature artifact in the Workshop and validate the lift on backtests.
 Most users find it adds 1 to 3 percent ROI on MLB totals models when properly weighted, and 3 to 6 percent on Ks-prop models.
+From there, head to Build → New model to drop the umpire feature into a full MLB totals or pitcher-strikeout artifact and ship it to the public leaderboard.

 Common misuses